You don’t need me to tell you that a responsive email list is the key to winning clients and selling products online.

 To help you build your own high converting optin page I've put my best performing design along with a breakdown of all the key elements of it into a PDF you can download.
 You can get a free copy below:

 PS The Email Marketing System I recommend and use myself is Active Campaign.

-** The links to Leadpages and Thrive Leads/Landing Pages on this post are affiliate links.
-That means I get paid a commission if anyone buys through these links.
+** The link to Thrive Leads/Landing Pages on this post is an affiliate link.
+That means I get paid a commission if anyone buys through the link.
 Obviously though, these are tools I use myself personally and thoroughly recommend. **